shelbypalumbo/Budget-Tracker/README.md

 ## Usage

 Users of the Budget Tracker have the ability to add funds, remove funds, and view all incoming and outgoing funds in chart form.
+Available for online and offline use, storing offline post request to indexedDB in the browser.

 <hr>